 If you ever want to film a tumbleweed blowing down an empty street, try walking from Old Street to Shoreditch High Street before 10am on a Sunday morning.
 So much empty.
 It was pretty perfect as I could do that dangerous tourist thing and take photos in the middle of the road (under the watchful eye of J of course).
 I’d say it was worth it…

-Our first stop was this striking feature on the exterior of The Red Gallery on Rivington Street.
+Our first stop on our Shoreditch street art tour was this striking feature on the exterior of The Red Gallery on Rivington Street.
 The Red Gallery and accompanying Red Market contain a large selection of street art and murals – walk through any of the spaces and you will see an ever-changing roster of work from artists around the world.
 The geisha on the gallery’s facade is one of the largest pieces of street art in London.
+Want to know where this is?
+Don’t forget to check out the Shoreditch grafitti map at the end of the article.

 We also spotted this piece by Brazilian artist Ananda Nahu on the side of the Red Room.
 Nahu created the work for LATA Street Art Festival last year.
 Let’s hope it sticks around for a while longer.